syncfusion-content/xamarin-docs/Xamarin/StepProgressBar/BindableLayout.md

 From version 3.5, Xamarin.Forms has introduced a new approach called BindableLayout that works with all the layouts derived from Layout&lt;T&gt;.
 By simply setting ItemTemplate and ItemsSource, BindableLayout will create a group of UI (for the given ItemTemplate) for every data in the ItemsSource and add them as children.

+# Bindable Layout

+The [SfStepProgressBar](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfProgressBar.XForms~Syncfusion.XForms.ProgressBar.SfStepProgressBar.html) allows to set a collection of items by setting `BindableLayout.ItemsSource` and `BindableLayout.ItemTemplate` properties.
+The StepProgressBar supports Bindable Layout in Xamarin.Forms version 3.5 and above.

 ## Initialize view model

 {% highlight c# %}